aimms/documentation/webui/download-widget.rst

 .. code::

-    ! we want to download a file - MyDownloadFile.txt
-    FileLocation := "MyDownloadFile.txt";
+    ! we want to create a file to download - MyDownloadFile.txt FileLocation := "MyDownloadFile.txt";

     ! we store the location of the file in string parameter FinalLocation FinalLocation := webui::GetIOFilePath(FileLocation);

-    ! writing the string parameter FinalLocation to a text file write FinalLocation to file FinalLocation;
+    ! writing the string parameter FinalLocation to the text file write FinalLocation to file FinalLocation;

     ! checking if the previous write statement was successful or not